Xilmi/rotp-coder/README.md

 To run the mod:

-* Download my distribution of ROTP-1.13.2.jar (large file) and run that instead of original game.
-You are also welcome to try ROTP-mini-1.13.2.jar which is smaller as it uses better compression for game assets.
+* Download my distribution of ROTP-1.13.3.jar (large file) and run that instead of original game.
+You are also welcome to try ROTP-mini-1.13.3.jar which is smaller as it uses better compression for game assets.

 or

-* Download only the ROTP-1.13.2-governor.jar
+* Download only the ROTP-1.13.3-governor.jar
 * Place it in same directory that contains original Remnants.jar version Beta 1.4
-* Run ROTP-1.13.2-governor.jar
+* Run ROTP-1.13.3-governor.jar

 To enable governor, use 'q' key on keyboard, or else click "Allocate Spending" text in the planetary spending screen.
 Since version 1.8 Governor is on by default.

 ---

-Additional features.
+Additional features / changelog

+* 1.13.3.
+Added shipbuilding option.
+If it's turned on, governor remembers that planet was building ships (keeps 1 tick in shipbuilding), and will resume building ships once it finishes all the IND/ECO/DEF.
+If planet was not spending on shipbuilding, it keeps it on research.
+Also fixed the patch (-governor) version.
+And fixed a potential bug with game loading.

 * Added default missile base number configuration.
 Added automated reserve spending.
 It will spend only on planets that have <30% average production.
 It will only spend